How to Write a Product Requirements Document (PRD) — With Examples

-Documentation is typically the opposite of Agile.
-But Agile development teams benefit from using PRDs, too.
+Thorough documentation seems like the opposite of the Agile framework.
+But Agile development teams certainly benefit from using PRDs, too.

 It still covers the same elements — purpose, features, release criteria, timeline.
-But an Agile requirements document typically does this in a task board or interactive document, rather than in a static document.
+But an Agile requirements document typically does this in a more flexible task board or dynamic, interactive document, rather than in a static document.

 After all, a PRD doesn’t need to be a novel.
-You can cover the essentials of a product release in a one-pager — and ensure that your development team stays the Agile course.
+You can cover the core essentials of a product release in a one-pager — and ensure that your development team is able to remain Agile.

-How to Write a Product Requirements Document (PRD)
+How to Write a PRD (Product Requirements Document)

-While you may be tasked with writing the actual document, it should be a collaborative effort.
+While you may be tasked with writing the actual document, creating the PRD should be a collaborative effort.
 You’ll work with multiple stakeholders across development.
-This ensures that everyone is on the same page about the goals of the product release.
-And it ensures that what you’re developing fulfills a customer need — and can be completed on time.
+This ensures that everyone is on the same page about the purpose and goals of the product release.
+And it ensures that what you’re developing will fulfill your customers' needs — and that it can be completed on time.